-1. The work is not the sort of work that owners of the activity would usually do and one of the principal purposes of the work that you or your spouse does is to avoid the passive loss or credit limitations.

-- 2. You do the work in your capacity as an investor and you are not directly involved in the day-to-day operations of the activity.
+- 1. The work is not the sort of work that owners of the activity would usually do and one of the principal purposes of the work that you or your spouse does is to avoid the passive loss or credit limitations. - 2.
+You do the work in your capacity as an investor and you are not directly involved in the day-to-day operations of the activity.
 Examples of work done as an investor that would not count toward material participation include: - a.
 Studying and reviewing financial statements or reports on operations of the activity. - b.
 Preparing or compiling summaries or analyses of the finances or operations of the activity for your own use. - c.
 Monitoring the finances or operations of the activity in a nonmanagerial capacity.

 Effect of determination.
+Income (loss), deductions, and credits from an activity are nonpassive if you determine that:

-If you determine that you materially participated in (a) a trade or business activity of the partnership or (b) if you were a real estate professional (defined on page 3) in a rental real estate activity of the partnership, report the income (loss), deductions, and credits from that activity as indicated in the instructions for the boxes in which those items were reported.
+- You materially participated in a trade or business activity of the partnership or - You were a real estate professional (defined on page 3) in a rental real estate activity of the partnership.

 If you determine that you did not materially participate in a trade or business activity of the partnership or if you have income (loss), deductions, or credits from a rental activity of the partnership (other than a rental real estate activity in which you materially participated as a real estate professional), the amounts from that activity are passive.
-Report passive income (losses), deductions, and credits as follows:
+Report passive income (losses), deductions, and credits as follows.